 - Precursor To The Global Crime Syndicate: The 19th-Century Opium Trade

 Winter Watch Takeaway

-How can anyone take people like Bentham seriously — or, for that matter, clowns and freaks like Freud, Kinsey, Watson, Money, etc. These are made and promoted men- effectively lifetime actors.
+How can anyone take people like Bentham seriously — or, for that matter, clowns and freaks like Freud, Kinsey, Watson, Money, etc. These are made and promoted men, turtles on the fence post- effectively lifetime actors.
 What an upside-down world they spew forth, which is well illustrated in Monty Python’s upper-crust twit skits.